Skip to main content

 • MM must quote at or above reference plus 1 tick

 This is the same principle behind CBOE BYX Rule 11.24: RPI orders must improve on the NBBO.
-On Hypercall, the "NBBO" is the best resting price on the orderbook.
+On Hypercall, the "NBBO" is the best executable resting price on the orderbook.

 Worked exampleโ€‹